grame-cncm/embaudio/web/docs/lectures/lecture3.md

 Then, the audio rate `for` loop is implemented and samples are processed and stored in a `float` called `currentSample`. `echo` and `sine` are defined in the [`lib` folder](https://github.com/grame-cncm/embaudio20/tree/master/examples/lib) and implement an echo and a sine wave oscillator, respectively.

+Note that `currentSample` is multiplied by 0.5 to control the output gain of the system here.

 ### Converting Floats to `int16_t`

 Since the type of the output buffer is 16 bits signed integer, the float value of `currentSample` must be converted.
 For that, we just have to multiply `currentSample` by \(2^{16}/2\) (the range of `currentSample` is {-1;1}).
 As explained in [Lecture 2](lecture2.md), `float` are used for signal processing for convenience because most algorithms are easier to deal with using decimal numbers.